-The Science of Siren Songs: Stradivari Unveiled is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in both paperback and electronic format.
+The Science of Siren Songs: Stradivari Unveiled is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in paperback, hardcover and electronic format.

 –> Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.